-Wallace Community College Selma complies with the policies of the Alabama Board of Trustees which is committed to providing both employment and educational environments free of harassment or discrimination related to an individual's race, color, gender, religion, national origin, age, or disability.
-Such harassment is a violation of the Board of Trustees policy.
+Wallace Community College Selma complies with the policies of the Alabama State Board of Education which is committed to providing both employment and educational environments free of harassment or discrimination related to an individual's race, color, gender, religion, national origin, age, or disability.
+Such harassment is a violation of State Board of Education policy.
 Any practice or behavior that constitutes harassment or discrimination will not be tolerated on any campus, site, or in any division or department by any employee, student, agent, or non-employee on any institution's property and while engaged in any institutionally-sponsored activities.